Ice Age: The Great Egg-Scapade

-Ice Age: The Great Egg-Scapade is a 2016 computer-animated television special, produced by Blue Sky Studios and directed by Ricardo Curtis.
+Ice Age: The Great Egg-Scapade is a 2016 animated television special, produced by Blue Sky Studios and directed by Ricardo Curtis.
 It premiered on Fox during the Easter season.
 Most of the actors reprise their roles from the previous installments except Aziz Ansari, whose role as Squint was replaced by Seth Green.
-This Easter special takes place between Continental Drift and Collision Course.
+It takes place between Ice Age: Continental Drift and Ice Age: Collision Course.